 Kuwait’s support for the Palestinians does not stop there.
 On May 30, Kuwait blocked a US draft statement distributed to the member states at the Security Council regarding the launching of rockets by the Palestinian resistance from Gaza toward Israel and condemning Hamas.

-Essam Aldalis, a Hamas leader and deputy head of the political department in the politburo in Gaza, told Al-Monitor, “Kuwait’s recent positions have proved its integrity, whether at the level of its emir, the government, the parliament or the people who stood by the Palestinian people in international forums.
+Essam Aldalis, a Hamas leader and deputy head of the political department in the political bureau in Gaza, told Al-Monitor, “Kuwait’s recent positions have proved its integrity, whether at the level of its emir, the government, the parliament or the people who stood by the Palestinian people in international forums.
 Kuwait had honorable positions against normalization with the Zionist entity.
 We are well aware that the US has been exerting pressure to discourage such a position.
 We hope that Kuwait will remain steadfast in the face of Washington, which is seeking to prevent Kuwait from upholding the Palestinian issue.”

 After the diplomatic standoff between Kuwait and the United States over the events in Gaza, the Kuwaiti daily Al-Rai on June 6 quoted an unnamed US diplomat as saying that a few days before in Washington, Kuwaiti Ambassador to the US Salem al-Sabah met with Jared Kushner, senior adviser to and son-in-law of President Donald Trump.
 The source said it was a short and stormy meeting that lasted five minutes.